 As a NSCAD community member, you understand better than most how pivotal art, design, and creativity can be in provoking much-needed, uncomfortable but necessary, dialogue.

 That’s why I am optimistic that you will help us kickstart our efforts by donating to support the Institute for the Study of Canadian Slavery at NSCAD today.

-That’s why it’s so important we fund these positions as soon as possible.
+That’s why it’s so important we fund the Institute as soon as possible.

-So please, if you are able, can I count on you to click the ‘Support the Institute’ link below to commit to a contribution of $15, $25, $50, $75, $100 or even $250 or more to help us drive change by funding these two positions?
+So please, if you are able, can I count on you to click the ‘Support the Institute’ link below to commit to a contribution of $15, $25, $50, $75, $100 or even $250 or more to help us drive change?

-Not only will your contribution help kickstart a national conversation about Canada’s painful heritage of slavery and racial discrimination, but your gift will be providing an opportunity to an artist (maybe two!) who has much to contribute to this much-needed dialogue.
+Not only will your contribution help kickstart a national conversation about Canada’s painful heritage of slavery and racial discrimination, but your gift will be providing an opportunity to an researchers who have much to contribute to this much-needed dialogue.

 The Institute for the Study of Canadian Slavery is the first of its kind in Canada: your donation will help us launch this important initiative and demonstrate that the NSCAD community supports this bold step.

 So please, if you are able to help, I urge you to do so.

 Together, we can make a difference, and the country we love will be better, more equitable, and more respectful because of it.